D.C. United, amid a late playoff push, focuses on registering victories and casting ballots

 MLS is taking pride in a campaign, propelled by Black Players for Change and the MLS Players Association, that helped register about 95 percent of eligible players.
 Multiple teams have opened their stadiums for voting centers and ballot-return locations.

-While most of the D.C. roster is from abroad and Kevin Paredes, 17, is too young, the team said the nine eligible players have registered.
+While most of the D.C. roster is from abroad and Kevin Paredes, 17, is too young, the team said its nine eligible players have registered.
 Amid the late-season push for a playoff berth, which continues Sunday night in Foxborough, Mass., against the New England Revolution, all have voted or are planning to do so.

 While political chatter has permeated locker rooms and clubhouses nationwide, particularly in a year of social-justice causes and athlete-involved protests, it is heightened at Audi Field, which sits within view of the U.S. Capitol.